 This sum will provide you with the pre-tax profit figure.
 However, before paying dividends, you must consider the company’s tax liabilities first, so you must deduct Corporation Tax.

-Corporation Tax is between 19% and 25% of the company’s profits.
-In the example below, the 19% rate applies.
+Corporation Tax is currently between 19% and 25% of the company’s profits, depending on profit levels and associated companies.

 Once you have deducted the taxes due, you will see the profit after tax figure.